 - the names of any of the people you have dealt with so far

 - any copies you may have of papers or letters/emails to do with the complaint

 We will acknowledge receipt of your complaint within 5 working days, letting you know who is investigating your complaint.

 We aim to investigate the complaint within 30 days.
 If your complaint is more complex, or involves people who are not available at the time, we may extend this to 60 days.
 We may contact you within this period to seek further information or clarification (in some instances we may recommend a meeting).
 At the end of the investigation we shall write/email to inform you of our decision.

 If any part of your complaint is upheld we will of course apologise and give due consideration to how we can improve our service and arrangements – for example, by reviewing our procedures to assess the impact on our arrangements and assessment process (if relevant) or arranging for colleague training.
 In extreme circumstances, disciplinary procedures may be exercised where the performance or behaviour of our staff is deemed inappropriate.

 If you disagree with the decision the first point of call is the Manager.
 If you are still unhappy with the decision taken by INDI Skills in reviewing the complaint you can then take the matter through our Appeal arrangements which our outlined in our Appeals Policy.

 You may also complain directly to the relevant awarding organisation;

-If you’ve any queries about the contents of the policy, please contact us on 07792159701 or via email at email@example.com
+If you’ve any queries about the contents of the policy, please contact us via email at email@example.com